hybby/mp-assess/README.md

 ## Updating Diagrams
 To create this diagram, [draw.io](https://app.diagrams.net/) was used.

-The source of this diagram is available within the `diagram.drawio` file.
+The source of this diagram is available within the `xml/diagram.xml` file.

 This is an XML file that you are unlikely to be able to adjust with an editor.